yojimboking/jimbocore/_articles/Configure Exocore for Personal Use.md

 ## Change the Theme
 The Exocore ships with multiple themes to choose from.
 Navigate to `/styles.scss` and look for the line that says `//Uncomment one of the following lines to choose a theme:`.
 To select a theme, remove `//` from the line of the theme you want to try, and add `//` to the previously active theme ("yotsuba" by default).

+## Optional: Password Protection

+You can add simple password protection by going to your Netlify account, entering your site, going to `Settings > Build & Deploy > Build Settings > Edit Settings` and changing `Build commannd` from the default `bundle exec jekyll build` to:
+``jekyll build && npx staticrypt _site/index.html P@SSW0RD -o _site/index.html``

+This will password protect the homepage with `P@SSWORD` as the password -- you can change this to anything you'd like.
+Note that this will only protect the homepage, users will be able to directly link to any other page and have access to the whole site.